 For additional financial education resources for homeowners, visit our Financial Education Center.

 1 Reuters, “What Do the Fed’s Latest Moves Mean for U.S. Consumers?”
 March 15, 2020.

-This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service.
+This article is for informational purposes.
 It is not designed or intended to provide financial, tax, legal, investment, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 Please consult with the professionals of your choice to discuss your situation.